Clooos/Bubble-Card/README.md

 ![readme-horizontal-buttons-stack](https://github.com/Clooos/Bubble-Card/assets/36499953/8fe89ade-c77a-469b-891f-577e0bb2f46b)

 This card is a companion to the pop-up card, allowing you to open the corresponding pop-ups.
 It also allows you to open any page of your dashboard.
-In addition, you can add your motion sensors so that the order of the buttons adapts according to the room you just entered.
+In addition, you can add your motion/occupancy sensors so that the order of the buttons adapts according to the room you just entered.
 This card is scrollable, remains visible, and acts as a footer.

 > [!IMPORTANT]
 > This card has to be the last one in your view (after every card and pop-up).
 It can't be inside any stack.